section-engineering-education/engineering-education/articles/network-routing/index.md

 In **static routing**, *the routing tables information don't change after being manually set up* by a network administrator.
 If a network breaks in the link, this information doesn't change unless the change is done manually.</br>
 This is the exact opposite of **dynamic routing** where *the tables update themselves dynamically in discrete time steps according to the current network states* such as link failures, traffic changes, etc.</br>
 A commonly used algorithm in dynamic routing is the **Link State algorithm**.
 It checks the states of the links between nodes and makes forwarding decisions.</br>
-Let's discuss it.</br>
-**Link State algorithm**</br>
-Link state consists of two algorithms:</br>
+The types of Link State algorithm are:</br>
 - **Dijkstra's shortest path algorithm**</br>
 - **Reliable flooding algorithm**</br>

 ***Dijkstra's algorithm***
-I will briefly discuss this algorithm, for it is too wide to explain in detail here.
-Later on, I will dive into it in detail in my next article.</br>
+We will briefly discuss this algorithm, for it is too wide to explain in detail here.
+Later on, We will dive into it in detail in my next article.</br>
 This algorithm was created by a Dutch computer scientist, **Edsger Wybe Dijkstra**, and with it, routers find the shortest path between nodes in a network.</br>
 It starts with the router at the source node and analyses the network using all the parameters, and finds the shortest path between it and other nodes.</br>
 Once the shortest path between a node and the source node, the node is marked as **visited** and sequentially **added to the path**.</br>